Arnob-Adhikary/Scan-to-BIM-Toolkit/README.md

 1. In your Revit project, model a `Floor` element positioned above the target topography.
 The shape of the floor should represent the hardscape area.
 2. Open the `Floor-into-Topo.dyn` script.
-3. Use "Select Model Element" nodes to select the floor and the topography.
+3. Use "Select Model Element" nodes to select the floor.
 4. Click "Run".
 The script will add points to the floor's sub-element editor, matching its shape to the topography below it.

 ---